dib-lab/khmer-protocols/mrnaseq/2-diginorm.rst

 ::

    cd /mnt/work
-   normalize-by-median.py -p -k 20 -C 20 -N 4 \
+   normalize-by-median.py -p -k 20 -C 20 -M 4e9 \
-     -x 1e9 --savetable normC20k20.ct -u orphans.fq.gz \
+     --savegraph normC20k20.ct -u orphans.fq.gz \
      *.pe.qc.fq.gz

 Note the ``-p`` in the normalize-by-median command -- when run on PE data, that ensures that no paired ends are orphaned.
 The ``-u`` tells it that the following filename is unpaired.

-Also note the ``-x`` and ``-N`` parameters.
-These specify how much memory diginorm should use.
-The product of these should be less than the memory size of the machine you selected.
+Also note the ``-M`` parameter.
+This specifies how much memory diginorm should use, and should be less than the total memory on the computer you're using.
 (See `choosing hash sizes for khmer
 <http://khmer.readthedocs.org/en/latest/choosing-hash-sizes.html>`__
 for more information.)